g-plane/typed-query-selector/README.md

 > Available in v2.3+

-In strict mode, the selector parser will do additional syntax checks on input string.
+In strict mode, the selector parser will perform additional syntax checks on input string.
 If there're syntax errors, return type will be `never` instead of `Element`.

 Example usage: